michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 - **Shared service centers** for transactional processes
 - **Small, agile teams** focused on specific business outcomes

-According to Parmenter, "Structure should follow strategy—organise your team around the outcomes you want to achieve, not historical departmental boundaries."
+According to Parmenter, "Structure should follow strategy; organise your team around the outcomes you want to achieve, not historical departmental boundaries."

 ### 2. Skills and Capabilities